cdefgah/whatsapp-jpeg-repair/README.md

 Unzip application archive to the folder of your choosing, preferrably your home folder, e.g. `Documents` or `Desktop` folder, to prevent filesystem access control issues upon running the application.

-Below, there are steps for different operating systems.
-As you have done with these steps, navigate further to the `Common steps for all operating systems` chapter.
+Below, there are step-by-step instructions for different operating systems.

 ### Microsoft Windows users